khairulhawani/AIOT-platform/README.md

 If you need more specific command you can refer to the Docker documentation https://docs.docker.com/

-## How to Use The File in RabbitMQ
+## How to Use the File in RabbitMQ
 You can use the file in RabbitMQ

 Run this command inside the rabbitmq directory to receive the message: